phpro/zf-charts/README.md

 # Charts

-This package provides a PHP abstraction layer for multiple javascript libraries for Zend Framework 2.
+This package provides a PHP abstraction layer for multiple javascript chart libraries for Zend Framework 2.
 At the moment, following libraries are supported:

 - [Chart.js](http://www.chartjs.org/) (Lines, Doughnuts)